yumtaufikhidayat/timberlogkt/README.md

 # timberlog
-Remote logging with Timber and Firebase Realtime Database
+Building Timber tree for tracking logs remotely and realtime.